haybgq/cis385/source/report-12/report12.rst

 There are scenarios that require users to make various types of selections, ranging from single to multiple selection options.
-This section covers how to automate making selections using radio buttons, checkboxes and dropdowns.
+This section covers how to automate making selections using radio buttons and checkboxes.

-We will be using a practice form from the DemoQA website to demonstrate how to automate selection elements.
+We will be using a practice form from the DemoQA website for demonstration purposes.

 .. figure:: ../image/Test-DemoQA.png
    :width: 800px